tekperfect/devops-docs/docs/courses/08-Security/lessons/metasploit-labs.md

 Here are several labs on running Metasploit from Kali on a Metasploitable3 Linux VM.
 Please make sure when you execute these labs you verify that home environment setup is working properly and you are able to scan the Metasploitable 3 Linux host from Kali using NMAP.
 Typically when you find the Metasploitable3 system it will have 5 or more open ports.
 This walkthrough is intended to get your familiar with the Metasploit tool and the options required to successfully execute the exploit.

+## Samba

+1. Start by searching for exploit based on port number and NMAP scan results of the NMAP -sV -O scan of your taget with the greatest number of open ports.

+Example: `grep exploit search samba`

+2. Next run the use command with the exploit based on your search.
+If multiple exploits are found with that specific exploit name you may need to run each one seperately.

+Example: `use exploit/multi/samba/usermap_script`

+3. Next use the `show options` command to show the options required to execute the exploit

+In this example the required options for samba are the following

+RHOSTS = IP Address of host you are attacking `xxx.xxx.xxx.xxx`

+RPORT = Port you are attacking which is port = `445`

+LRPORT = port your reverse shell will run on = `4444`

+4. Finally to run the exploit you can use the `run` or `exploit` command to execute it.

+## VSFTP

 1. Start by searching for exploit based on port number and NMAP scan results of the NMAP -sV -O scan of your taget with the greatest number of open ports.

 Example: `grep exploit search vsftp`